Portugal Participatory Budget

 Icons

-One small improvement was creating a more friendly way to identify the different government areas that would be awarded news ideas, and consequently, with more budget.
+One small improvement was creating a more friendly way to identify the different government areas that would be awarded new ideas, and consequently, more budget.

-Icons on the web always were the best wat to create a visual reference to an action or a theme.
+Icons on the web have always been the best way to create a visual reference to an action or a theme.
 I wanted to keep it that way.

-The result was a nice playful mix of line icons from an icon set and designer by myself.
+The result was a nice playful mix of line icons from an icon set and designed by myself.

 Areas icons